MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 - [Capabilities table for Word, Excel, and PowerPoint](#sensitivity-label-capabilities-in-word-excel-and-powerpoint)
 - [Capabilities table for Outlook](#sensitivity-label-capabilities-in-outlook)

-Use the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=Microsoft%20Information%20Protection&searchterms=label) for details about new capabilities that are planned for future releases.
+Use the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=Microsoft%20Information%20Protection&searchterms=label) for details about new labeling capabilities that are planned for future releases.

 New versions of Office apps are made available at different times for different update channels.
 For Windows, you'll get the new capabilities earlier when you are on the Current Channel or Monthly Enterprise Channel, rather than Semi-Annual Enterprise Channel.
 The minimum version numbers can also be different from one update channel to the next.
 For more information, see [Overview of update channels for Microsoft 365 Apps](/deployoffice/overview-update-channels) and [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).